Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 This has led to a vast network of bilateral trade agreements globally.

-Spain, Argentina, and Mexico are the top choices for foreign students.
+Spain, Argentina, and Mexico are the top choices for international students.
 Many international students attend top colleges in Uruguay, Chile, Colombia, and Costa Rica.

-Hispanic universities are well-known among students for many good reasons.
+Hispanic universities are well known among students for many reasons.

-Some perks include top-rating academies, affordable fees, scholarships, and quality education.
-They also get the time and chance to travel and dive deep into culture.
+Some benefits include top-rated academies, affordable tuition, scholarships, and high-quality education.
+Students also have the opportunity to travel and immerse themselves in the local culture.

 These places often use Spanish as the language of teaching.
-They are adding more courses in English.
+They are adding more English-language courses.
 This appeals to a broader range of international students.

 Most institutions typically require an authentic certification.
 This level could be a minimum B1 on the Spanish ability test DELE or SIELE.